vaidashi/career-development-curriculum/deliverable_submissions/1710-b/zach_landes.md

 What your follow-up will look like once you've met with them.

 Just thanking him and setting up a time to meet again.

-Working draft of professional story (1-2 paragraphs) Plan for outreach & networking as you go into Module 3 using these guidelines